Skip to Content

 Iquitos would qualify more for a story called Places I've Always Wanted to See in Peru instead of Places I Still Want to See in Peru.

-I've always been intrigued by Iquitos, an island city that cannot be reached by land, a place a 10-hour boat ride from Leticia, Colombia's Amazonian capital.
+I've always been intrigued by Iquitos, an island city that cannot be reached by land.
+It is a 10-hour boat ride from Leticia, Colombia's Amazonian capital.

-I've seen great pics of beautiful blue-tinged toucans, various monkeys, and even some big snakes, and I want to get up close with all of them.
+I've seen great pics of beautiful blue-tinged toucans, various monkeys, and even some giant snakes, and I want to get up close with all of them.

-I've seen other photos of the indigenous people, some of them still wearing traditional garb and seemingly all of them happy to welcome visitors to their home.
+I've seen other photos of the indigenous people, some still wearing traditional garb and seemingly happy to welcome visitors to their homes.

 Maybe next year.
-I need to go to Leticia at some p0int, to write about it, so I might as well take advantage of the fact that I'm already near Iquitos.
+I need to go to Leticia to write about it at some point, so I might as well take advantage of the fact that I'm already near Iquitos.

 2. Lago Titicaca Islas Flotantes